giozom/giozom/README.md

 - 🚀 Looking for an experienced engineering manager?
 Reach out!
 - 🐕 Father of 2 boys and 2 cavaliers king charles
 - 💍 Married to the most beautiful woman in the world
-- 🙉 Hobbies include, Fishing, Golf, Camping and Eating
+- 🙉 Hobbies include, Fishing, Golf, Camping and Skiing